UniversalDependencies/UD_French-GSD/README.txt

 The French UD conforms to the UD guidelines, but there are some exceptions.
 All the morphological features are not present in the data yet.
 Cleft constructions are not yet analyzed following the UD guidelines.

 The French data consists of 402,197 words (16,448 sentences), divided into train (356,419 words; 14,554 sentences), dev (38,758 words; 1,596 sentences) and test (7,020 words; 298 sentences) sets.
-Note that for the CoNLL shared task, test has been appended to the last 3,000 tokens from dev to reach the 10,000 syntactic tokens minimum, in shared_task_fr_test.conllu (10,020 words; 416 sentences).
+Note that for the CoNLL shared task, the last 3,000 tokens from dev has been appended to test to reach the 10,000 syntactic tokens minimum.
+This data is in shared_task_fr_test.conllu (10,020 words; 416 sentences).

 Changelog